zick2/rock-paper-scissors/README.md

 The challenge used in this repository is the Rock, Paper, Scissors game from the 2022 Advent of Code day 2 prompt.
 The goal of the repository is to explore 13 different approaches to implementing the challenge, using various programming languages and techniques including C#, F#, Python, C++, JavaScript, TypeScript, D3 Visualizations, English README documentation and many more.

 ## Actually 2 ways of looking at 13 ways....
 The "real" purpose of pulling the same problem apart 13 different ways is to demonstrate that there are 2 VERY different kinds of code.

+### ChatGPT, Give me a Fish
 So almost 100% of the code in this repository was utlimately written by ChatGPT, and for each way of looking at the game, ChatGPT was actually asked to write the code in 3 different styles.

 The first approach was just asking ChatGPT to give us a fish, where the prompt was given and the solution was provided in various programming languages like C#, F#, Python, C++, JavaScript and more.

 I went through all 13 ways, and over, and over again, I asked ChatGPT for a fish.
 First a C# fish.
 Then an F# fish.

 I call them "Concrete Fish" because it is a fish that represents a **specific set of choices** for how to solve the prompt, in the **concrete syntax** of a **specific language**.
 English, C#, F#, Python, C++, JavaScript, OOP, D3 Visualization, Unit Tests, Documentation, Visual Basic, Golang and more.
-So many different fish.
+So many different variations of concrete.

 At the end of 13 sessions with ChatGPT, I had 13 Concrete Fish, in 13 different languages.

+### ChatGPT, Teach me to Fish?
 The 2nd and 3rd styles involved asking ChatGPT to actually teach us how to fish - by providing reusable tools that can do the work we want now, and in the future, on-demand, without the need for ChatGPT's involvment on an ongoing basis.

 This was accomplished using AI Capture.